 Houston native was an All-America performer at Alabama

-Former All-American Staci Ramsey is in her first season as an assistant coach at Massachusetts.
-She joined the staff in October, 2013.
+Former All-American Staci Ramsey is in her second season as an assistant coach at Massachusetts after joining the staff in October, 2013.

-Ramsey has five years of coaching experience at the Division I level and is an excellent hitting and infield instructor.
+Ramsey enters 2015 with six years of coaching experience at the Division I level and is an excellent hitting and infield instructor.

-"Her knowledge of the game of softball and hitting is only going to enhance whatthese kids have done right now," Stefanoni said.
+"Her knowledge of the game of softball and hitting is only going to enhance whatthese kids have done right now," head coach Kristi Stefanoni said upon hiring Ramsey.
 "The level of confidence that she has brought to the team has been tremendous.
 Her pride and passion come out in hitting and her energy is infectious."

 Ramsey spent two years at Stephen F. Austin in Nacogdoches, Texas where her responsibilities included serving as the infielders and hitting coach.
 She also was the recruiting coordinator for the Ladyjacks.